microchimerism/MCLA/README.md

 ### Setup of Shiny Server Environment

-To run the MCLA (in R or on a server), an R and Shiny Server environment must be set up previously.
+To run the MCLA on a server (or in R), an R and Shiny Server environment must be set up previously.
 Specific installation instructions vary depending on the operating system used — hence, we omit detailed guidelines here.
 However, many detailed installation guides can be found online.